StevenBromley/fluorescence_model/README.md

           from various space- and ground-based measurements of the solar spectrum, including the famous measurements of Kurucz.

 The code is currently capable of assuming two line profiles when computing absorption/stimulated emission rates: a delta function, and a doppler (thermal) profile.

-A detailed User Guide is in the works, as well as improved functionality to use approximate data for e.g. collisional quenching.

 Be advised that the code DOES NOT check that all lines are connected to ground; that is up to the user.
 As a short-term workaround, it is recommended to set the "upper_cutoff" variable to the ionization potential value in cm^-1 so that auto-ionizing levels are not included.
 Auto-ionizing level data is typically lacking, and will not have a direct or indirect radiative pathway to ground, leading to failures in the matrix solver.